 Monthly Archives: August 2018

-on August 24, 2018We usually relate plumbing problems with older buildings.
+- on August 24, 2018We usually relate plumbing problems with older buildings.
 However, that's not necessarily the case.
 As a matter of fact, since many contractors aren't always familiar with the layout of the building they're working on, and due to tight schedules, plumbing issues are very common even in the brand-new constructions.
 Properly identifying these plumbing problems before they show their ugly face can save you a lot of money and trouble.
-So, let's take a look at some of the most common plumbing problems you ...
+So, let's take a look at some of the most common plumbing problems you may face after moving into a new build.

 It's results day, you're nervous, and your palms are quite sweaty.